 Faith institutions and communities are one of the few places where people of varying age and worldview gather and exchange ideas frequently.
 They offer a unique opportunity to strengthen dialogue, diversity, and democracy.

-This workbook continues to build on the resources that the Inclusive America Project has produced to equip faith communities and leaders and support conversations about our differences.
+This workbook continues to build on the resources that the Religion & Society Program has produced to equip faith communities and leaders and support conversations about our differences.
 Similar resources include The Rebuilding Democracy Project, authored by Rabbi Michael Holzman, which includes the 10 Faith Habits for Effective Citizenship, designed to help communities navigate disagreement, deepen relationships, and strengthen community ties.

 If you have any questions or would like to learn more, please reach out to us at [email protected].